ably77/gloo-gateway-ai/README.md

 #### Language Translator Gemini Prompt Template

 Description: Configure a Gloo Gateway Transformation Policy that manages inputs using custom headers, and transforms these inputs into templatized prompts.
 The following Gemini language translator prompt template uses the `x-template`, `x-language`, and `x-prompt` to translate an input prompt into any language.
+Additionally, a user can specify a `x-temp` header in order to set a different temperature for the response (default is set to 0.7 temperature).
+Note that we have set the `"maxOutputTokens": 250` to set an upper boundary the response output length as well.
 Configure an additional delegate route for the ELI5 prompt template to configure the request to the LLM based on these specific headers.

 ```bash
 kubectl apply -f- <<EOF